Updates, commentary, training and advice on immigration and asylum law

 The third scheme, the ‘mandate’ one, is only available to people who UNHCR has recognised as refugees and identified as being in need of resettlement.
 This scheme is for people who have a close relative in the UK, who must be settled in the UK or have limited leave to remain in a route that leads to settlement, and who are willing to accommodate and support the refugee.
 The refugee must be the minor child, spouse, or parent or grandparent aged over 65 of the UK based relative.
 Exceptional circumstances are required for other family members to benefit from the scheme.

-Grants under the mandate scheme are negligible, with only four last year, two in 2021 and five in 2020.
+Grants under the mandate scheme are negligible, with only 15 in 2023, four in 2022, two in 2021 and five in 2020.
 As can be seen from the below, the majority of grants are under the UK resettlement scheme.
 In comparison to the other resettlement schemes we’ll look at here, we can see that the numbers are relatively low.

 Once accepted by the UK, people are granted six months’ leave outside the rules to enable their entry and are then granted indefinite leave to remain and refugee status on arrival here.
 Refugee family reunion is available to this group to bring eligible family members over to join them under Appendix Family Reunion (Protection).